Where is Kansas State University?

 - Spring Break: Late March

-Most bachelor's degrees at K-State can be completed in four university study.
-The length of time needed to complete a degree may also vary depending on whether or not you need to take courses in the English Language Program.
-Explore the list of undergraduate degrees
+Most bachelor's degrees at K-State can be completed in four years.
+The length of time needed to complete a degree may be different if you need to take courses in the English Language Program.
+Explore the list of undergraduate degrees.